-Our 4-year Our 2017-18 Our 2018-19 Our 2019-20 Over the next year we will priorities are focus was focus was focus was We will provide high quality major streetscapes and boulevards including in urban renewal areas.
-Obsign and commence implementation of stage two of Elizabeth Street Streetscape Improvements.
-Finalise design of Elizabeth Street Stage 2 and Elizabeth Street South, and subject to completion of localised development, commence construction of Elizabeth Street South.
+Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will provide high quality major streetscapes and boulevards including in urban renewal areas.
+Design and commence implementation of stage two of Elizabeth Street Streetscape Improvements. × Finalise design of Elizabeth Street Stage 2 and Elizabeth Street South, and subject to completion of localised development, commence construction of Elizabeth Street South.
 Engage the community on the final Racecourse Road Streetscape Improvements Plan and complete design documentation for improvements.
-Hoddle Grid streets in response to
+C Develop a Future Streets strategic framework to better define the future role, function and opportunities of Hoddle Grid streets in response to competing business, technology and mobility demands on our city's footpaths.
+Finalise Racecourse Road Strategic Opportunities Plan and advance discussions with VicRoads and key stakeholders to progress development of a co-funded implementation plan.
+Partner with the Victorian Government to consider updates to the Victorian Planning Provisions and City of Melbourne Advertising Signage Policy and other policies to ensure our public streets and civic spaces are appropriately regulated and aligned with community expectations.
+Work supporting this priority is included in our regular business throughout the next year.